 - For students in grades 10-12 or in any online courses, each course teacher has the option of completing an IGR.

 - IGRs will not replace early interventions, ongoing communication, or formative feedback provided by a teacher.

 - The IGR will include the teacher’s name, the current interim grade, the current course completion percentage (if applicable), and two comment fields.
 The teacher will identify their cause for concern, and provide information on ways to support learning in the comments.

 Parents will receive an email with a PDF of the IGR when a teacher creates it, and can view it in Encom via the Interim Grade Report Button

 Parent Sign-off for Student Learning Plans (SLPs)

-Log into Encom at https://encom.onlineschool.ca.
-(If you forgot your Encom password, choose the “Forgot Password” option).
-First view your child (or children’s) SLP to ensure it reflects your child’s learning plan for the year.
-The SLP is a fluid document and can be updated through the school year.
+2. Read through your child's Student Learning Plan (SLP) to ensure it reflects your child's learning plan for the year.
+The SLP is a fluid document and should be updated throughout the school year.